Ammy Virk

-Amninderpal Singh Virk (born 11 May 1992), better known as Ammy Virk, is an Indian singer, actor and producer associated with Punjabi Music and subsequently in Punjabi and Hindi films.
-He started the production house Villagers Film Studio and a distribution company In House Group.
-He is best known for playing the role of Nikka in Nikka Zaildar series, Shivjit in Qismat & Qismat 2, Harjeet Singh in Harjeeta, and Haakam in Angrej.
+Amninderpal Singh Virk (born 11 May 1992), better known as Ammy Virk, is an Indian singer, actor and producer.
+He established himself as a singer in the Punjabi music industry, with his music album Jattizm winning him the PTC Punjabi Music Award for Album of the Year in 2013.
+Virk expanded into acting playing Hakam in the historical romance Punjabi film Angrej (2015) for which he won the Best Debut Actor Award at PTC Punjabi Film Awards.
+He later found the production house Villagers Film Studio and a distribution company In House Group in 2017.
+The Tribune described Virk's portrayal of Nikka in the Nikka Zaildar film series as one of the most beloved characters of Punjabi cinema.

-He started his acting career playing Hakam in the historical romance Punjabi film Angrej (2015) for which he won the Best Debut Actor Award at PTC Punjabi Film Awards.
-Also, he had starred in other films including Bambukat, Ardaas, Nikka Zaildar, Laung Laachi and Qismat.
-Gurnaaz Kaur of The Tribune described Virk as Nikka as one of the most loved characters of Punjabi cinema.
-He is known for his Patiala-Shahi turban.
+Virk enjoyed further success with Punjabi films Bambukat (2016), Ardaas (2016), Laung Laachi (2018), Qismat (2018), and Saukan Saunkne (2022).
 His films Angrej and Qismat are two of the highest grossing Punjabi films of all time.
-He made his Bollywood debut with film Bhuj The Pride Of India (2021) directed by Abhishek Dudhaiya.
+Virk is also recognised for his Patiala-Shahi turban.
+He made his Bollywood debut with film Bhuj: The Pride Of India (2021), and went on to work in other Hindi ventures like Bad Newz (2024) and Khel Khel Mein (2024).